Siahkamari/Unsupervised-runtime-Image-segmentation/README.md

 We used [BSD500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) for demonstration porposes and the corresponding output of our algorithm is saved in the file "triplet_outputs"

+Bellow you can see the iterations of our algorithms on some images!

 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)